Souhaib0101/QCM-Manager/README.md

 ---

 ## Tips
-- Ensure your JSON file follows the required format to avoid errors.
+- Ensure your file follows the required format to avoid errors.
 - Use the **Skip Question** button if you’re unsure of an answer.
 - Check your score and time during the quiz to manage your progress.